Nandhini-Ramanathan/ProgrammingPortfolio/index.md

 ### Zoog

-A user interactive character named Zoog that moves around with the mouse and fills the screen.
+A user interactive character named Zoog that moves around with the mouse and fills the screen in Processing.

 ![Zoog](https://github.com/Nandhini-Ramanathan/ProgrammingPortfolio/blob/gh-pages/Images/zoog.png?raw=true)